highered-esricanada/Parallel-GTFS-Workflow/package/readme.md

 # Overview of the Workflow
 An overview of the workflow that can be downloaded as a Python package.
 For organizational purposes, documentation is divided into three components.
-These are: **1) Data Harvesting**, **2) Data Workflow (main)**, and **3) Data Storage** and they're written in separate files.
+These are: **1) Data Harvesting**, **2) Data Workflow (main)**, and **3) Data Storage** and they're written in detailed in separate files.
 The workflow is designed to be downstream, starting from data harvesting and ending at data storage.

 ## Data Harvesting
+Collects GTFS-RT

 ## Data Workflow